 Well, I see you, woman.
 Hold my hand, I know what you’re going through.

-I know because for the past 4 years, this has been the story of my life.
+I know because, for the past 6 years, this has been the story of my life.

-I have been working remotely ever since our 4-year old twin girls were born, and I’ve had my share of ups and downs and love-hate with my work-from-home situation.
+I have been working remotely ever since our now 6-year old twin girls were born, and I’ve had my share of ups and downs and love-hate with my work-from-home situation.

 However, if you’re a work-from-home mom, you know that there is a very thin line between work and life—a line that is ruthlessly crossed by cute, clingy and demanding little humans on a day-to-day basis.
 I’m not one to deny, I sometimes miss having a regular location-based job where office means work and home means everything else.

-And I have to add a special emphasis on being a creative mom.
+And I have to put a special emphasis on being a creative mom.